Creating a Memory-Friendly Home for Seniors with Dementia

 Before embarking on home modifications, it’s essential to understand the implications of dementia and memory loss.
 Dementia isn’t a single disease but a general term for a decline in cognitive ability severe enough to interfere with daily life.
 Memory loss is often one of the first symptoms of dementia.
 By recognizing how dementia affects cognition, you can tailor your home environment to better accommodate your loved one’s needs and help him or her maintain independence.

 Aging adults who need help managing mental and physical health issues can benefit from the assistance of highly trained professional caregivers.
-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Assisting Hands Home Care, a leading provider of elderly home care Northern Kentucky, KY, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Assisting Hands Home Care, a leading provider of elderly home care Northern Kentucky, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 Simplify Navigation & the Home’s Layout